Fabián Basabe: Legal issues

 In 2016, Basabe was charged with misdemeanor disorderly conduct in Miami Beach after he climbed on the roof of a car and shouted at pedestrians as the vehicle traveled down Washington Avenue.

-The Miami New Times reported Basabe's encounter with U.S. Marshals in August 2020, when "armed agents surrounded him on his boat in a marina near Charleston, South Carolina."
+In August 2020, Basabe encountered U.S. Marshals, when "armed agents surrounded him on his boat in a marina near Charleston, South Carolina."
 According to the report, "agents were acting on an outstanding warrant after Basabe allegedly failed to address a criminal charge arising from a Miami Beach incident in which he grabbed a neighbor's phone."
 Basabe was extradited from South Carolina to Florida.
-State Attorney Katherine Fernandez Rundle asked Governor DeSantis to reassign Basabe's case to a different jurisdiction after Basabe repeatedly tried to influence the prosecutor.
+State Attorney Katherine Fernandez Rundle asked Florida Governor Ron DeSantis to reassign Basabe's case to a different jurisdiction after Basabe repeatedly tried to influence the prosecutor.

-On April 13, 2023, CBS 4 Miami reported an allegation that Basabe physically assaulted his 25-year-old legislative aide.
-In a statement to CBS 4, the aide claimed Basabe had been drinking after Governor Ron DeSantis's inauguration on January 3, before slapping him in the face and demanding he stand in a corner.
+On April 13, 2023, CBS 4 Miami reported an allegation that Basabe physically assaulted his 25-year-old male legislative aide.
+The aide claimed Basabe had been drinking after Governor Ron DeSantis's inauguration on January 3, before slapping him in the face and demanding he stand in a corner.
 The law firm hired by the Florida House leadership to conduct an investigation into the slapping concluded that the incident was "inconclusive."

-In May 2023, two male aides filed complaints with the Florida House, alleging Basabe sexually harassed them, saying he told them he wanted to have sex and wanted to be a "bottom" while they could be "tops".
+In May 2023, several male aides filed complaints with the Florida House, alleging Basabe sexually harassed them, saying he told them he wanted to have sex and wanted to be a "bottom" while they could be "tops".
 A legislative aide said Basabe slapped him on the buttocks during a visit to a local elementary school and said, "I want all of that butt."
 A volunteer in Basabe's office claimed that Basabe instructed him to openly flirt with him when they were at the state capitol.
 Both men say Basabe showed them a photo of a naked man on his phone.
 Basabe denied the accusations, calling them "ridiculous."

-On September 5, 2025, the Miami Herald published an updated article about a man, whom the newspaper referred to using the pseudonym "Michael."
+On September 5, 2025, the Miami Herald published an updated article about a straight man, whom the newspaper referred to as "Michael."
 The Herald reported that Michael had seen an article about details of other claims made against Basabe since his election to the Florida House in 2022, including his alleged sexual harassment of two former legislative aides.
-In the article, Michael was reported as stating that in 2003, Basabe invited him to his condo for an after party, and while Michael, who is straight, was there, Basabe hit on him and gave him a drugged drink.
-Then, when Michael was incapacitated, Basabe proceeded to take Michael's penis into his mouth, and also sodomized him.
+In the article, 'Michael' was reported as stating that in 2003, Basabe invited him to his condo, and hit on him, gave him a drugged drink, and while 'Michael' was incapacitated, Basabe proceeded to take Michael's penis into his mouth, and also sodomized him.
 Basabe claimed the accusations were false.

+In July 2026, Basabe was found liable in a civil suit for sexual harassment and was ordered to pay $450,000.